ZPE-Online/OpenGamePanel-MCP-Theme/README.md

 For Installation, Follow the steps below:

+Requirements:
-Requirements: Your OGP panel must of latest version.
-You Must have full controls on the OGP panel's File.
-Your OGP Panel atleast have 7-10 MB Disk space.
+Your OGP panel must have the latest version installed along with the latest version of the OGP Agent.

 Installation Steps:

-Download the lastest version from https://github.com/ZPE-Online/OpenGamePanel-MCP-Theme.git If you already downloaded.
-Progress to next instruction as what you want to finish
+Download the lastest version of the Master Control Program Theme from https://github.com/ZPE-Online/OpenGamePanel-MCP-Theme.git to the OGP Theme folder.
+Default Location: /var/www/html/themes

+or if you have already downloaded and installed, please proceed to the next step.

+Extract the zip file contents inside the themes directory, and the directory should now show the following:
+Modern
+Revolution
+README.themes

-Extract the zip file.
-Copy everything inside the folder, navigate to your OGP Panel's root theme folder and paste there.
-Once the pasting process completes, login to your OGP Panel.
-Navigate to Administration > Theme Settings, Change the theme to Master Control Program - (MCP) and save it.
+In your web browser login to your OGP Panel, navigate to Administration > Theme Settings, Change the theme to Master Control Program - (MCP) and save it.
 ENJOY!

 = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = =